-According to the Australian Bureau of Statistics, the cost of credit card fraud in Australia was $2.1 billion in 2014-15.
+According to the Australian Bureau of Statistics (ABS), the cost of credit card fraud in Australia was $2.1 billion in 2014-15.

 That was more than double the cost in 2010-11.

 This is broadly in line with global rates, as the sheer number of credit card transactions processed by businesses continues to skyrocket and we expect these numbers to be significantly higher today.

 In fact, according to the Reserve Bank of Australia’s latest numbers on payments we’ve hit something of a tipping point.